-Bound records and briefs for the federal courts are arranged by term and docket numbers.
+The print collection of briefs is shelved in limited access off-site compact shelving.
+These bound volumes for the federal courts are arranged by term and docket number.
 Special indexes for the bound volumes of California records and briefs are located at the Reference Desk.

 A Union List of Appellate Court Records and Briefs: Federal and State, by Michael Whiteman & Peter Scott Campbell

 Appellate court records and briefs are a useful resource for legal research, offering a wealth of background information on cases that may explain the reasoning behind judicial opinions.
 This book highlights the availability of both free and fee-based resources, and also includes information about libraries and archives that maintain briefs in print and microform.
 This book is divided into four sections: United States Supreme Court, United States Circuit Courts of Appeals, State Final Appellate Courts, and State Intermediate Appellate Courts.

 U.S. Supreme Court - Where to Find Briefs

 Landmark Briefs and Arguments of the Supreme Court of the United States - Index